 If you’ve got access to timbers where you live, your home could reflect the heritage of craftsmanship and timber availability – a heritage that not everyone around the world enjoys.
 Visible timbers aren’t for every building and every owner.
 That said, if you’ve ever felt an attraction to big timbers, know for sure that it’s easier than you might realize to bring them into your life.

 A handful of suppliers around the world offer custom-cut timber frame packages built to your particular design.
 It’s an option that eliminates the need for skilled labour on site, though you still need a strong, burly crew to assemble the parts.
 Joints are milled with large machines in a factory setting, with the numbered timbers ready for assembly when they arrive.
+The timbers shown on my farm wagon, above, come as prefabbed pieces, ready to go together.

-Timber Frame Homes: Dealing With Sap
+Dealing With Sap From Timbers

 Most timber frames are built from softwoods, and this means that oozing sap may show up – and keep showing up – around knots.
 This is especially true if you’re working with spruce in exterior applications.
 Although there’s nothing that reliably stems the flow of sap from a determined knot, there are ways of periodically cleaning off the goop.
 A putty knife is ideal for scraping off the bulk of hardened sap, and turpentine is the ideal solvent for removing anything remaining.
 You’ll have much better results if you let fresh sap harden for a while.
 It comes off easier that way, even if you’re using turpentine.
 It’s surprising how long an oozy spruce timber can keep on oozing.
 I’ve seen them do it for years.

 Outdoor projects let you gain low-risk experience with timbers where precision doesn’t matter quite as much as with interior structures.
 One of the most common operations involved in outdoor timber work is the lap joint.
 Notches are cut half way through the thickness of interlocking pieces of wood, allowing them to overlap each other evenly, forming a strong, 90º connection.
 Multiple cuts with a hand-held circular saw defines the width and depth of each lap, while also making it easy to knock waste wood out of the joint area with a mallet and chisel.
+You can see a lap joint I was making in an 8×8 timber above.